Alberto-Perez-Guevara/SEPT_2022_GPIO_DEMO/GPIO ARE DEMO.md

 ## Software Setup

-1. Flash the NRE image to the IMX8ULP.
+1. Flash the NRE image to the IMX8ULP.[Azure Sphere documentation](https://github.com/Azure/azure-sphere-v2-nre-yocto/blob/c0df5a2978563d21c6dfbe80704de740b67b337a/docs/4-deploying-to-imx8ulp.md) for `deployin to imx8ulp`
-2. Copy the ARE image using `sync-are-to-device`
+3. Copy the ARE image using [Azure Sphere documentation](https://github.com/Azure/azure-sphere-v2-nre-yocto/blob/c0df5a2978563d21c6dfbe80704de740b67b337a/docs/5-booting-are-vm.md) for`sync-are-to-device`
-3. Connect to the NRE through SSH.
+4. Connect to the NRE through SSH.
-4. Devices come up with unique hostnames in the form azsphere-XXXXXXXX.local.
+5. Devices come up with unique hostnames in the form azsphere-XXXXXXXX.local.
 Names are reset each time the device is reflashed but stay the same between reboots.
 To find your devices name you have two options:

 4.1.Connect to the serial console.
 You should see the hostname on the login prompt, like this: